<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 connect to MIQ

-You can also use Market IQ data to trigger a conditional approval, so that only high-risk vendors require review by a designated user or group.
-Expand the section below to learn more.
+You can also use Market IQ data to trigger conditional approvals, so that only high-risk vendors require review by a designated user or group.

 Add a NetSuite Sync

-To connect the vendor to NetSuite as part of the onboarding workflow:
+If your organisation uses the NetSuite integration, you can connect the vendor as part of the onboarding workflow:

 1. Click on the phase where a vendor should be synced to NetSuite to edit it.
-Set this to occur after the Onboarding Review phase to prevent syncing vendors who may not meet compliance requirements.
+It's recommended to configure this after the Onboarding Review phase to prevent syncing vendors who may not meet compliance requirements.

-3. Underneath this action, select the Sync to NetSuite on Action checkbox.
+3. Select the Sync to NetSuite on Action checkbox.netsuite sync action

 Add Extra Phases

-This template is designed to be succinct, with flexibility to expand within the pre-configured phases.
+This template is designed with minimal phases, with flexibility to expand within these.
 For example, the single Onboarding Review phase can accommodate multiple reviews and approvals, depending on your team structure.
-However, you can also add steps to your workflow to support additional processes, such as:
+However, you can also add phases to your workflow to support additional processes, such as:

 • Adding a new phase before Onboarding Review to link the vendor to Market IQ Financial